dmrph/DecibelDetect/docs/weeklyreports/weekly_109.md

 ### David:
   - **Goals from Last Week:**
-    - Implement program for sound capturing into react app
-    - Get Expo working, connectivity issues
+    -

   - **Progress and Issues:**
-    - Expo working, connectivity fixed
+    -
-    - Decibels aren't properly being recorded on web testing

   - **Plans and Goals:**
-    - Test further on the web version
-    - Create IOS version for testing
-    - Create Android version for testing
+    -

 ---

 ### Matt(hew):
   - **Goals from Last Week:**
-    - Download and setup PostgreSQL
-    - Start researching ways to store the user and audio data in the database
+    - Figure out the most efficient algorithms to store the data in our database
-    - Have all the prep work done with PostgreSQL setup
+    - Create a program based on the algorithm I choose to store the data

   - **Progress and Issues:**
-    - I started researching different algorithms to collect and store data in the database
+    - I have started looking up the different functions that can be used in PostgreSQL
+    - Started deciding which functions would be the best to use
+    - I am having a little bit of trouble understanding what the different tabs on the top of the DB mean

   - **Plans and Goals:**
-    - Figure out the most efficient algorithms to store the data in our database
+    - I plan on having a simple table set up in the database to store the audio data
-    - Create a program based on the algorithm I choose to store the data
+    - Figure out what type of tables I should store the data in
 ---

 ### Aaron: